ing01/ing01/README.md

-# Hello, Ingrid here!🇧🇷 👋
+# Hello, Ingrid here! 👋

 🎓 I am a Brazillian student of Systems Analysis and Development, actually in second half.
 My plans includes making lives on twitch.tv in a distant future.
 I try to be my best everyday and a i love learn others technologies.
 > Welcome to my github, feel free to contact me!